IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-natural-selection-speciation/index.md

 <details>
  <summary> Reveal (evolutionary biologist's) definition of species </summary>

-A category of organism (living thing) distinguishable from all other types of organisms by the fact that only if two individuals are members of the same species, do they have the potential to produce fertile, and viable offspring through sexual reproduction.
+A species is a group or category of organisms (living thing) which are distinguishable from all other types of organisms because only members of this species have the potential to produce fertile, and viable offspring through sexual reproduction with each other.

 </details>